tobiasrausch/wally/README.md

 # Installing Wally

-Wally is available as a pre-compiled static binary from the [release page](https://github.com/tobiasrausch/wally/releases/), as a singularity container [SIF file](https://github.com/tobiasrausch/wally/releases/) or as a minimal [Docker container](https://hub.docker.com/r/trausch/wally/).
+Wally is available as a [Bioconda package](https://anaconda.org/bioconda/wally), as a pre-compiled static binary from the [release page](https://github.com/tobiasrausch/wally/releases/), as a singularity container [SIF file](https://github.com/tobiasrausch/wally/releases/) or as a minimal [Docker container](https://hub.docker.com/r/trausch/wally/).
 You can also build Wally from source using a recursive clone and make.

 `git clone --recursive https://github.com/tobiasrausch/wally.git`